LP Sustainability

 Controlled water pressure:

-- Implementing controlled water pressure measures to limit consumption.
+• Implementing controlled water pressure mechanisms to limit excessive consumption.

 Native planting: